-(1) Share-based compensation costs are included in network operations, selling and marketing, administrative expense and administrative fee - managing member in the accompanying unaudited Condensed Financial Statements.
+- (1) Share-based compensation costs are included in network operations, selling and marketing, administrative expense and administrative fee managing member in the accompanying unaudited Condensed Financial Statements.
 These costs represent both non-cash charges and cash charges paid through the administrative fee with the managing member.
-The amount of share-based compensation costs that were non-cash were \$1.7 million and \$1.2 million for the three months ended April 2, 2015 and March 27, 2014, respectively.
+The amount of share-based compensation costs that were non-cash were \$1.7 million, \$1.2 million, \$3.4 million and \$2.4 million for the three months ended July 2, 2015 and June 26, 2014 and the six months ended July 2, 2015 and June 26, 2014, respectively. - (2) Merger termination fee and related merger costs primarily include the merger termination payment and legal, accounting, advisory and other professional fees associated with the terminated merger with Screenvision.

 The Company has also presented total operating expenses before the merger termination fee and related merger costs within its results of operations section below which is not a financial measure calculated in accordance with GAAP in the United States.
 Operating expenses before the merger termination fee and related merger costs represent operating costs less costs associated with the terminated Screenvision merger.
-This non-GAAP financial measure is used to provide readers a comparison of our first quarter 2015 results to our results in the first quarter of 2014 without the nonrecurring the merger termination fee and related merger costs.
+This non-GAAP financial measure is used to provide readers a comparison of our results for the first six months of 2015 to our results for the first six months of 2014 without the nonrecurring merger termination fee and related merger costs.
 The Company believes this is an important supplemental measure because it eliminates these nonrecurring costs to highlight trends in its ongoing business that may not otherwise be apparent when relying solely on GAAP financial measures.
 Operating expenses before the merger termination fee and related merger costs should not be regarded as an alternative to operating expenses or as an indicator of operating performance, nor should it be considered in isolation of, or as a substitute for financial measures prepared in accordance with GAAP.
 The Company believes that total operating expenses is the most directly comparable GAAP financial measure.